spot-a-scholar/spot-a-scholar.github.io/index.md

 ## Goals

-Since there is a barrier in getting students to ask for help, there can be some sort of reward system to be implemented in the future.
-What this exactly entails is still up for discussion.
+The goal is to encourage face-to-face study groups and peer mentorship to enhance how students learn material for their courses.
+This can be done by providing an easy-to-use and streamlined application where setting up these sessions is quick and simple.
+However, there may be a psychological barrier to getting students to ask for help.
+As a solution, an incentive/reward system can be implemented that rewards users who participate in sessions.
+What this entails is still up for discussion.

 ## User Guide